AMSradio/PyPoll_Module_3/README.md

 # Overview of Election Audit
 ### Purpose of election audit analysis well defined
 The purpose of this analysis was to provide a geographic breakdown by county of the election results, turnout, and proportioned activity within each applicable county.
-In this particular election, there was information available from 3 different counties:
+In this particular election, there was information available from 3 different counties: Denver, Arapahoe, and Jefferson

 # Election Audit Results